 - Assess how things look at this point, e.g.: Is your project evolving as you expected?
 Have you come across any dead-ends?
 Any new perspectives or opportunities you’d like to explore?

-- Outline and provide a budget for how you would use the funds associated with the Roth-Thomson Award to fulfill or expand your project; be sure to explain how your current ideas are related to your original plan, as well as their significance and feasibility.
+- Include a brief budget outlining how you would use the funds associated with the Roth-Thomson Award to fulfill or expand your project.
+Be sure to explain how your current ideas are related to your original plan, as well as their significance and feasibility.

 - Specify the length of your possible extended stay in Finland.
 That is, if you are planning on staying longer in Finland than your original Fulbright term indicates and you would be applying for the award to be used during the extended stay in Finland, please specify clearly the length of the extension.

-Your statement should be submitted by e-mail to Emilia Holopainen, [email protected] by January 6, 2019.
+Your statement should be submitted by e-mail to [email protected] by January 7, 2020.

 Fulbright Finland will send your Fulbright dossier to the Lois Roth Endowment selection committee along with your statement.